ChilliCream/hotchocolate-docs/docs/introduction.md

 Our API will let you start very quickly with pre-built templates that let you start in seconds.

+> If you are completely new to GraphQL then we now have a nice [tutorial](tutorial-mongo.md) that explains GraphQL by building a GraphQL server with _Hot Chocolate_.
+The tutorial starts with a simple hello world and by the time you have finished the tutorial you will know what GraphQL is and how to use things like _DataLoader_ an subscriptions.

 ## Features

 1. Code-First approach